kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 ---

-## 2. Authentication Methods – Best Practices
+## 2. Authentication Methods – MFA

 ### **2.1 Password Protection**
 - Use **at least 14 characters** with a mix of **uppercase, lowercase, numbers, and symbols**.